Online Course » CW108 Child Welfare I - Vocational, Educational, and Career Support

 Other Courses You May Be Interested In

-CW111 Child Welfare I - Health and Safety
+EC09 Extended Care - Health and Safety

-This module on health and safety will introduce you to the basic concepts of nutrition, healthy life styles, symptoms and signs of illness, medication issues, responding to environmental emergencies, and basic good health practices.
-All of these are important in your work with children.
+This purpose of this module on health and safety is to introduce the basic concepts of nutrition, healthy life styles, symptoms and signs of illness, medication issues, responding to environmental emergencies, and safety issues and practices.

 LFS02 Frontline Leadership - Communication